Why Does the Word of God Call Us to Love Our Neighbor?

 God wants to restore the world through his people.

-He wants to use us, where we live, work and play, to bring restoration to the world.
+He wants to use us, where we live, work, and play, to bring restoration to the world.

 The Golden Rule comes from Leviticus 19:18.
 Other religions borrow from it, and they frame it negatively: “Don’t do to others what you don’t want done to you.”
 But when we think of the Golden Rule negatively, we think that just leaving people alone is enough.
 But that’s not what God calls us to do.

-Look what Leviticus says the Golden Rule is.
+Look what Leviticus 19:18 says the Golden Rule is.
 It’s a positive statement: “Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
 I am the Lord.”
 This is a command from God.
-To love my neighbor, leaving him or her, or them alone is not enough.
+To love my neighbor, leaving him or her, or them, alone is not enough.
 Maybe we do have to get out of our comfort zone and actively love others.

-Matthew 22 says: “‘Teacher, which is the greatest commandment in the Law?’
+“‘Teacher, which is the greatest commandment in the Law?’
 Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.'”

-By loving our neighbors well, we reflect Jesus.
+Loving others is good for us!
 We’ve learned through neurological studies that you cannot achieve happiness simply by making that your goal.
 To arrive at happiness, we must love someone else more than ourselves.

+And, by loving our neighbors well, we reflect Jesus.
 John 13:34 says: “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this…everyone will know that you are my disciples, if you love one another.”

 We have a God who is a good neighbor and he came to be with us.

-In John 1:1 says, “The Word became flesh and made his dwelling among us.
+“The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”

 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.”
-Colossians 3:12-14

 Reflection: